aledeg/FreshRSS-extensions/README.md

-Muted video | Choose if videos are muted or not | True Display images | Choose if images are displayed | True Display videos | Choose if videos are displayed | True
+Muted video | Choose if videos are muted or not | True Display images | Choose if images are displayed | True Display videos | Choose if videos are displayed | True Display original content | Choose if original contents are displayed | True

 ## Latex Support
 When enabled, it will load Mathjax to render LaTeX content.